codepath/android_guides/Sliding-Tabs-with-PagerSlidingTabStrip.md

 }
 ```

+Read the [[ViewPager and FragmentPagerAdapter|ViewPager-with-FragmentPagerAdapter]] for additional details.

 ### Setup Sliding Tabs

 Finally, we need to attach our `ViewPager` to the `SampleFragmentPagerAdapter` and then configure the sliding tabs with a two step process: